BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/004WalkingAndJumping.md

 Add a non-player character (NPC) that:
 - Automatically walks from the left side of the screen to the right side of the screen
+- It's legs move
-- If it reaches the right side of the screen (it has an x position >= 240), then set its x position to -240
+- If it reaches the right side of the screen (it has an x position > 250), then set its x position to -250.
+This should make it look like there is another character walking from left to right.

 Raise your hand when finished